comob-project/snn-sound-localization/Contributing.md

 All our notebooks and research notes appear under the 'Research' rubric to the left.

-You can **comment** in-situ on notebooks and other pages of this website (even this one, try it out!).
+You can **comment** on notebooks and other pages of this website (even this one, try it out!).
 Select some text and click 'Annotate'.
 You'll be prompted to login or sign up for a _Hypothesis_ account, after which you can comment and reply.

-You can see others' comments using the far right sidebar.
+Instead of commenting on some specific part ("Annotations"), you can also comment on the entire page ("Page notes").
+To do so, click the little sticky note icon in the gray sidebar on the far right of the page.
+In this sidebar you can also see others' comments.

 ## 7. Help write the paper

+Once the story is clearer, we'll start an Overleaf document and start writing up the paper.
+If you can, please join in on this!
+Write the paragraph for your subproject.
+Comment on the overall flow of the text and improve it, etc.

 ## ...